js-dxtools/webpack-validator/README.md

 module.exports = validate(config, yourSchema)
 ```

+#### Advanced Usage
+If you need to access the validation results directly and want to control the side-effects (i.e. console.log output, `process.exit(1)` on fail behaviour) yourself, you can call the validation function like so: `validate(config, yourSchema, { returnValidation: true })`.
+This will make 1) the function return the validation results instead of your configuration and 2) not perform any side effects.

 #### Support
 Because this module uses the amazing `Joi` validation library, this module only supports Node >=4.0.0.